Guest column by Olivia Ducharme, senior creative writing major

 On Nov.
 5, many news outlets and social media sites were covered with #PrayforTexas, eerily similar to six weeks ago when we were hit with #PrayforVegas.
 But, unlike after the Vegas massacre, I didn’t cry; thanks to Facebook users, murder and domestic terrorism in the U.S. have become desensitized.

 Both men are white, American citizens and obtained their firearms legally.
-We see it happen every time: People flood Facebook feeds with “thoughts and prayers” before heading back to their everyday lives, which they can, because they weren’t the ones cowering under pews or jumping over barricades, wondering if they will live or die.
+We see it happen every time: People flood Facebook feeds with “thoughts and prayers” before heading back to their everyday lives, which they can do, because they weren’t the ones cowering under pews or jumping over barricades, wondering if they would live or die.

 It would be easy to spit my liberal antics about gun control, stricter background checks and that we shouldn’t be able to purchase guns at somewhere as common as Walmart – but that wouldn’t change anything.
 Instead, I’d be written off as someone with an agenda.
 President Donald Trump has already called the Texas massacre a “mental health problem,” but lumping people who are mentally ill with murderers is sadistic.
 As a result, I stayed away from Facebook on Nov.
 5.